 So, when trying to make the most of your landing pages, you don't just need to know how many people filled out your form, you also need to know how many of them then went on to become customers, or how many didn't.

-You might find that even if a certain landing page has a low conversion rate, it actually manages to bring in more customers than your other pages.
-This could be something that needs to be fixed, or replicated elsewhere.
+You might find that even if a certain landing page has a low conversion rate, it manages to bring in more paying customers than your other pages.
+Think about whether you need to replicate this elsewhere.

 Myth 9: You should have as many things as possible on your landing page so someone will convert on something

-You shouldn't view your landing page as a last-ditch effort to get people to convert for you.
-It should be seen as one part of the process of getting someone's information and then converting them into a customer.
+You shouldn't view your landing page as a last-ditch effort to get people to convert.
+It should be seen as one part of the process of getting someone's information before converting them into a customer.

 Myth 10: Once they're in place, leave them alone